Exeos/JAPatch/README.md

 # JAPatch
-A tool to convert your static modifications into agent patcher
+A tool to convert your static modifications into agent, patching at runtime

 how to use: